The different types of emergency

 Rapid onset: An emergency which develops quickly, and usually with immediate effects, thereby limiting the time available to consider response options.

 Rising-tide: An event or a situation that develops into an emergency or major incident over a period of days, weeks or even months, the final impact of which may not be apparent early on.

 Additionally the scale of an emergency being prepared for can have different requirements during the planning process.

-A site specific emergency is contained to a specific site.
+A site-specific emergency is confined to a specific location.
 This has the advantage of containment and so more detail of potential hazards, site plans and resources are available.
-However, sites that require specific plans are often required to do so because they contain more significant hazard or number of hazards, potentially placing them at greater risk of an incident.
+However, sites that require specific plans are often required to do so because they contain more significant hazards, potentially placing them at greater risk of an incident.

-- the Flixborough disaster of 1974, an explosion at a chemical plant in the UK.
-(Rice 2014)
+An example of a site-specific emergency would be the Flixborough disaster of 1974, an explosion at a chemical plant in the UK.
+(Rice 2014).

-Regional ‘wide-area’ emergencies have a much broader area to be accounted for.
-They will often required multiple agencies and so the successful coordination of these is an important consideration.
+Regional ‘wide-area’ emergencies, as their name suggests, effect a much broader arear.
+They will often require multiple agencies to tackle them and so successful coordination is a vital consideration.

-National emergencies and beyond require the successful coordination of civil agencies at multiple levels of organisation from national and even international down to the local response.
+National emergencies and beyond require the successful coordination of civil agencies at multiple levels, from international and national, down to local response.